atosorigin/grafana-weathermap-panel/docs/EN/init/introduction.md

 WeatherMap Panel Plugin for Grafana is inspired by the WeatherMap plugin for Cacti.

 This plugin is created to map a computer network.
-This makes it possible to be informed in real time in case a computer system is malfunctioning or other.
+This makes it possible to be informed in real-time in case a computer system is malfunctioning or other.

-It take data from your network devices and use it to provide a single-page overview of the current state of network
+It takes data from your network devices and uses it to provide a single-page overview of the current state of network

 We can compare this to the presentation of the weather.
 Indeed, the background with the computer network can represent a country.
-And we add on this background regions, points and links which can refer to the weather in a given city.
+And we add on this background regions, points, and links which can refer to the weather in a given city.
-In addition, it is possible to add values from the network device to each region, point or link, just as you can add the temperature for a city.
+Also, it is possible to add values from the network device to each region, point, or link, just as you can add the temperature for a city.

 Many settings are available to customize the rendering.